xinRan1/Twitch-Streams-Explorer-Web-App/README.md

 # Twitch-Streams-Explorer-Web-App
 This App gives people a shortcut to know latest information about Twitch.tv streams, streamers and games.
+If you wanna try out the UI, please go to the folder, project, which contains testing data.

 Authors: Xinran Liang, Jiahang Song
  (This Web App is used as final project for DSCI551 sp21 @ USC)